 Now is the perfect time to get on top of those tricky issues and head off any difficulty so that the children, and yourselves, have certainty as to where everyone is going to be in 2020.

-Our experienced family law solicitors Brisbane are only too happy to assist should you have any queries about a change of school or any orders that you might wanted updated.
+Our experienced family law solicitors Toowoomba are only too happy to assist should you have any queries about a change of school or any orders that you might wanted updated.
 You can read more about choosing a school here.